pymupdf/PyMuPDF-Layout/reducto_results/markdowns/page_113.md

 35

-Key entities: Polymer chain, Chemical Formula 7.
-Polymer chain with two side groups labeled a and b.
-Group a contains an oxygen ring, while Group b contains a carboxyl group.
+The image depicts a chemical structure labeled "<Chemical Formula 7>".
+The polymer chain contains two distinct repeating units, designated as "a" and "b".
+Unit "a" features a cyclic ether moiety, while unit "b" has a carboxylic acid group.

 ## EXAMPLE 5